pjariwala90/MechaCar_Statistical_Analysis/README.md

 When looking at the entire population of the production lot, the variance of the coils is 62.29 PSI, which is well within the 100 PSI variance requirement.

 Similarly, but significantly more consistent, Lot 1 and Lot 2 are well within the 100 PSI variance requirement; with variances of 0.98 and 7.47 respectively.
 However, it is Lot 3 that is showing much larger variance in performance and consistency, with a variance of 170.29.
 It is Lot 3 that is disproportionately causing the variance at the full lot level.

+## t-test on Suspension Coils
+The results of the t-test analysis reveals that the p-value for all lots is 0.06028 which is outside the signifigance level of 0.05 resulting in a confidence interval of 93.972%.
+Based on this prediction, there is not sufficient evidence to reject the null hypothesis.
+It may be stated that the dataset mean and the population mean are statistically similar.
+Also, the analysis predicts that the suspension coils dataset is statistically representative of the population mean.